 Yajamana Box Office (Day 3) Collections: Darshan Starrer Experiences A Slow Run Over The Weekend

-Darshana and Rahmika Mandanna's film Yajamana released last Friday (March 1, 2019).
-The movie is one of the biggest releases if 2019 and fans have had high expectations from it considering its D Boss' comeback film.
+Darshan and Rashmika Mandanna's film Yajamana released last Friday (March 1, 2019).
+The movie is one of the biggest releases of 2019 and fans have had high expectations from it considering its D Boss' comeback film.
 The film is however only released in Kannada across India.
 On the day of its release, a few theaters witnessed shows that were nearly sold out.
-But, Darshan family entertainer hasn't garnered as much as expected.
+But, Darshan's family entertainer hasn't garnered as much as expected.
 The film has experienced a slow run over the weekend.
 Here's a report on Yajamana's day 3 box office collections.

 Day 3 Collections